NellielProject/Nelliel/documentation/DEV-GUIDE.md

 ## Error Codes
 Nelliel returns a numeric error id along with an error message.
 This keeps the better user experience without making it difficult to track exactly where in the code things went wrong (especially when other translations are involved).
 These are the designated ranges:
  - 0: Unknown or nonspecific error.
-Very rare.
  - 1-99: Content-related errors (upload problems, duplicate files, etc.).
  - 100-199: General system and input errors.
  - 200-299: Management-related system and input errors.